Athens Combo Ticket Book Your Trip Athens Tourist Pass

 However, boarding a place twice a day is not something we would call enjoyable, and furthermore, most of the larger Greek islands are definitely worth more than a day of your time.

-Hence, we decided to include only islands that are very close to Athens and can be visited by ferry to our recommendations.
+Hence, according to our recommendations, we decided to include only islands that are very close to Athens and can be visited by ferry.

 Besides, boarding a Greek ferry to get to an island is far from a drag.